mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 > Unfortunately, there is a ton of legacy APIs that were added during netstandard2.0 push whose behavior depend on the caller. **The caller is basically passed in as an implicit argument to the API**.
 Most of these StackCrawlMarks are there to support these APIs...

 So we can see that multiple functions within the CLR itself need to have knowledge of their **caller**.
-To understand this some more, lets look an example, the `GetType(string typeName)` [method](https://docs.microsoft.com/en-us/dotnet/api/system.type.gettype?view=netframework-4.7.2#System_Type_GetType_System_String_).
+To understand this some more, let's look an example, the `GetType(string typeName)` [method](https://docs.microsoft.com/en-us/dotnet/api/system.type.gettype?view=netframework-4.7.2#System_Type_GetType_System_String_).
 Here's the flow from the externally-visible method all the way down to where the work is done, note how a `StackCrawlMark` instance is passed through:

 - `Type::GetType(string typeName)` [implementation](https://github.com/dotnet/coreclr/blob/606c246/src/System.Private.CoreLib/src/System/Type.CoreCLR.cs#L38-L43) (Creates `StackCrawlMark.LookForMyCaller`)
 - `RuntimeType::GetType(.., ref StackCrawlMark stackMark)` [implementation](https://github.com/dotnet/coreclr/blob/606c246/src/System.Private.CoreLib/src/System/RtType.cs#L1741-L1749)